fatbelly-federation/furry-bassoon/docs/POLICIES.md

 First you need to configure your firewall to use `ipset`, read [this article](https://wiki.archlinux.org/index.php/Ipset).

+Also see [this article](https://serverfault.com/questions/674106/drop-ip-blacklist-with-firewalld-centos-7#674119) about using ipset with firewalld.

 Specify `ipset` name for banning in `policy` section.
 Timeout argument (in seconds) will be passed to this `ipset`.
 Stratum will use `os/exec` command like `sudo ipset add banlist x.x.x.x 1800` for banning, so you have to configure `sudo` properly and make sure that your system will never ask for password:

 Example `/etc/sudoers.d/pool` where `pool` is a username under which pool runs: